mherbold/IRSDKSharper/README.md

 For example, setting this to 2 means to fire the event every second data frame.

 ### public bool IsStarted { get; private set; }
-This property indicates whether or not this instance of IRSDKSharper is in the started state or is in the stopped state.
+This property indicates whether or not this instance of IRacingSdk is in the started state or is in the stopped state.

 ### public bool IsConnected { get; private set; }
 This property indicates whether or not the iRacing simulator is running and broadcasting data frames.